waynodiablo/Oystercard/pills/dm_db_relationships.md

-# Relationships between database tables
+# Relationships between DB tables and Ruby

 There're three main types of relationships between tables in the database: